Fiberglass Insulation Services in Jonesboro, Springdale & Little Rock

 Fiberglass insulation is the most common and widely used type of insulation.
 It is the type that first comes to mind when someone thinks about insulation.
-Fiberglass insulation is made from melted sand, which is spun to create its thermal-resistant fibers.
-It is either cut into sizes to fit into framing (batts) or used as loose fill insulation (blowing wool) to be blown into open spaces or dense packed into closed spaces.
-Loose fill fiberglass insulation can also be dense packed into walls behind mesh to create a thermal blanket, a technique called BIBS.
+Fiberglass insulation is made from melted sand, which is spun to create thermal-resistant fibers.
+It is either cut into sizes to fit into framing (batts) or used as loose-fill insulation (blowing wool) to be blown into open spaces or dense-packed into closed spaces.
+Loose-fill fiberglass insulation can also be dense-packed into walls behind the mesh to create a thermal blanket, a technique called BIBS.

 - Has excellent acoustics

 - Is noncorrosive

 - Does not absorb moisture

 - Is certified for superior indoor air quality (IAQ) performance

 Fiberglass insulation needs to be properly installed to maximize its performance.
 To ensure optimal performance and to maximize R-value it is best to hire an insulation expert.
 G&S Insulating has the experience to properly install fiberglass insulation in new homes and existing homes.
 Our team prides itself on quality work.
 We are happy to provide advice on all fiberglass insulation options.